🔗Introduction

 mkdir -p /usr/local/jails/myjail

-B. Download from the official mirrors
+Method A: Download from official mirrors

-ARCH=$(uname -m) # amd64 or aarch64 etc.
+ARCH=$(uname -m) # e.g. amd64

 mkdir -p /usr/freebsd-dist